Should you get the Synology DiskStation DS220+ or DS220j?

 Get the DiskStation DS220j if you want to save some cash

 If you are looking for a media server for streaming locally-stored media content across your home network and don't need as powerful an option, the DS220j is a decent alternative.
-The DS220+ retails for around $300, and the DS220j nearly half as much at $170.
+The DS220+ retails for around $300, and the DS220j is nearly half as much at $170 — although, right now, it's seeing a slight hike to $190.

 If you want a future-proof NAS, get the DS220+.
 If you're in the market for value, pick up the DS220j.

 The DS220j may not be as robust, but you're getting a much better value here.
 So if you're not looking for a powerful option and want a NAS that handles the basics, the DS220j is the better option.
-The NAS is particularly well-suited to first-time buyers, so if you want to get a sense of what the software has to offer and the feature-set, the DS220j is a great choice.
+The NAS is particularly well-suited to first-time buyers, so if you want to get a sense of what the software has to offer and take a look at the feature set, the DS220j is a great choice.

 However, if you're looking for a future-proofed option, the DS220+ is the obvious pick.
-The internal hardware is robust, and you just get that much more headroom when it comes to features like 4K transcoding.
-If you're okay with the added cost, the DS220+ is a stellar two-bay NAS enclosure in 2020.
+The internal hardware is robust, and you just get that much more headroom for features like 4K transcoding.
+If you're okay with the added cost, the DS220+ is a stellar two-bay NAS enclosure.
 At the end of the day, you're getting a great NAS regardless of whatever model you end up choosing.

-Remember, you'll also have to buy hard drives to slot into either NAS, and that adds to the overall cost.
+Remember, you'll also have to buy hard drives to slot into either NAS, which adds to the overall cost.
 I use Seagate's IronWolf drives in my NAS enclosures and recommend them highly.
 These drives are designed to be used 24/7 and feature vibration resistance, making them ideal for a NAS enclosure.

 A powerful two-bay media server